-City Hall Annex—the ugly younger sister of Ocean City's century-old City Hall—crumbled Tuesday under the power of a backhoe.
+City Hall Annex—the ugly younger sister of Ocean City's century-old —crumbled Tuesday under the power of a backhoe.

 The shoebox-shaped building, directly across Ninth Street from City Hall, is being demolished to make way for a rebuilt facility.